J-1 Visa Photographer Jobs

 Build a portfolio proving specialty skill depth

-J-1 Trainee and Specialist categories require documented evidence of expertise beyond general photography.
+J-1 visa Trainee and Specialist categories require documented evidence of expertise beyond general photography.
 Curate work samples by discipline, commercial, documentary, or scientific, so your training plan can map specific U.S. skill gaps to discrete learning objectives.

 Confirm your host uses a structured training plan